IMS-Team6/IMS_SBacken/Wiki/Functions.md

 Purpose of file and description of all functions
 ```js
 exports.manageFileUpload = function(uploadData, request, callback)
 ```
+this function manges the file upload and takes in upload data as a parameter it calls the validation session id function to validate the session id

 ### File Validation
 Purpose of file and description of all functions
 ```js